 RV Water Pump Voltages: Which Do You Need?

-RV water pumps are always 12V - the higher voltage models are made for sticks and bricks (what us RVers call residential houses), and are far too strong for a camper water system.
+Note: RV water pumps are always 12V.
+The higher voltage models are made for sticks and bricks (what us RVers call residential houses), and are far too strong for a camper water system.

 This leads us to our next question…